Given the rapid pace of change today, it’s no surprise that many leaders want to create a culture of innovation to stay relevant.

 “We invested heavily in a marketing department and got really focused on how we were presenting ourselves to the public,” …

-This is the third in a series of three articles.
+(This is the third in a series of articles initially published in The Business Journals)

 I recently had an opportunity to interview Jeff Baker, head of customer insights, category management and strategy at Valvoline and a former client of mine.